 11. Program Manager

 A program manager sits on the top of this hierarchy.
-This role cuts across all the teams similar to Enterprise Architect/Program Architect but is responsible for managing the customer teams, vendor teams, delivery teams, testing teams, etc. on an overall program delivery level.
+This role cuts across all the teams, similar to Enterprise Architect/Program Architect but is responsible for managing the customer teams, vendor teams, delivery teams, testing teams, etc. on an overall program delivery level.

-Check Average Salesforce Salary Guide.
+Check the Average Salesforce Salary Guide.

-Salesforce career paths which you can follow
+Salesforce career paths that you can follow

 You can also check Salesforce Management.
 If you want to follow the Salesforce Management path then flow below the path.